-This study classified the semiconductor industry into 12 sectors to analyze the global competitiveness of individual countries and identify the structure of the global supply chain.
-The competitiveness of the semiconductor industry in individual countries has changed significantly over the past 20 years, and accordingly, its global supply chain structure has also undergone significant changes.
-The major changes in the semiconductor industry over the past 20 years have significantly lowered the role of the United States and Japan as semiconductor suppliers, while China and Taiwan have replaced them.
-China, especially, has also made significant progress in the global competitiveness of the semiconductor industry over the past 20 years.
+greater than that of China, the second highest at 8.84.
+Singapore, occupying the third position, has a betweenness value of 6.03, which is notably lower than that of Hong Kong.
+Historically, Hong Kong has served as a broker port, but with regard to semiconductor supply chains, most of them are delivered to, or processed in China before being exported to other regions via Hong Kong.
+Similarly, Singapore, as an entrepôt city, also plays a significant role in the global semiconductor supply chain.
+This study classifies the semiconductor industry into 12 sectors to analyze the global competitiveness of individual regions and identify the structure of the global supply chain.
+The competitiveness of the semiconductor industry in individual regions has changed significantly over the past 20 years.
+Accordingly, the global supply chain structure has also undergone significant changes.
+The major changes in the semiconductor industry over the past 20 years have significantly lowered the role of the United States and Japan as semi-